Culture of prevention

 Knowledge is a fundamental weapon to beat cancer, and AIRC knows it well.
 Over the years, we have been increasingly communicating the results achieved by research, as soon as laboratories made new data available.

-AIRC’s communication activities include the dissemination of scientific results and awareness-raising projects focused on prevention, as well as the promotion of fundraising campaigns and schools projects, both through our own channels and with the essential support of the media.
+AIRC’s communication activities include the dissemination of scientific results and awareness-raising projects focused on prevention, as well as the promotion of fundraising campaigns and activities in schools, universities and science communication festivals.

 Online presence